Ubisoft-potato/opencode/packages/tui/cmd/YAML_CONFIG_GUIDE.md

 ## Notes

-- Missing panels or invalid references are ignored during layout creation.
-- Custom `command` entries run as-is inside tmux after the environment variables are exported.
-- Set `OPENCODE_SERVER` before launching the orchestrator; the loader forwards it to all panes automatically.
 - The `shell` type uses your `$SHELL` environment variable (defaults to `/bin/bash` if not set).
 - Shell panels are independent from OpenCode panels and can be used for general terminal operations.